 In March 2000, an undisclosed Philadelphia company proposed converting the Bushkill Resort and its sprawling acreage into the Keystone Center of Music and Arts.
 10 It would be the summer home for the Northeastern Pennsylvania Philharmonic, the New York Pops and the Pittsburgh Symphony Orchestra.
 6 7 10

 Eventually, the O’Neil Property Group acquired the former resort in 2002 for $4.7 million.
-2 Plans from O’Neil included a 10,000-seat outdoor amphitheater and an associated 13 acre parking lot and a renovated boathouse along the lake that would serve as the main kitchen and dining hall.
+2 Plans from O’Neil included a 10,000-seat outdoor amphitheatre and an associated 13-acre parking lot and a renovated boathouse along the lake that would serve as the main kitchen and dining hall.

 The $35 million facility received $15 million in state grants, 6 $3 million from private donors and $17 million in loan guarantees from the U.S. Department of Agriculture to support operations for three years.
 14

-Ground was broken for the Mountain Laurel Center for Performing Arts on October 2, 2002 with the goal of opening by July 2003.
+The ground was broken for the Mountain Laurel Center for Performing Arts on October 2, 2002, with the goal of opening by July 2003.
 14 The Pittsburgh Symphony agreed to make Mountain Laurel its summer home.
 The Center had tentative commitments from the Pennsylvania Ballet, the Philadelphia Orchestra and the American Ballet Theatre of New York City.

 The Mountain Laurel Center opened the Tom Ridge Pavilion, an outdoor amphitheatre with a covered seating capacity of 2,509 and an uncovered seating capacity of 7,500, in August 2003.
 6

 In September 2005, John Wolfington purchased the Mountain Laurel Center.
-7 Wolfington proposed selling condominiums on the grounds of the Bushkill Resort to pay off the center’s debts.
+7 Wolfington proposed selling condominiums on the grounds of the Bushkill Resort to pay off the centre’s debts.

-A 2007 state audit of the Mountain Laurel Center heavily criticized three governors and their administrations for failing to provide oversight over the venue’s construction and management.
+A 2007 state audit of the Mountain Laurel Center heavily criticised three governors and their administrations for failing to provide oversight over the venue’s construction and management.
 6

 The Mountain Laurel Center’s board dissolved in March 2008.
 3

 After a three year hiatus, Wolfington and the O’Neil Property Group hired the Total Concert Team to manage the 2011 season.
 4 Four concerts were produced.
-The 2012 season was managed by Christopher Perrotti in which ten concerts were produced.
+The 2012 season was handled by Christopher Perrotti in which ten shows were presented.

 The last public concert was held on August 24, 2012.
 4 The Mountain Laurel Center has been minimally used since, mainly for community events and local high school graduation ceremonies.
 5